 In our search for the best website builders, we decided to take a closer look at Web.com.
 At first glance, this provider has both standalone website building solutions and expert site design services.
-It also offers search engine optimization (SEO), marketing, and various other professional services.
+It also offers SEO, marketing, and various other professional services.
 But it also has quite a few flaws.

 In our comprehensive Web.com review, we take a closer look at the native website builder.
 By analyzing every aspect of the site creation experience, we deliver the crucial information that you should know before using Web.com.

 Although Web.com doesn’t offer a free trial or a “free forever” plan, it does have excellent introductory prices that are up there with the best that we’ve seen.
 That said, you will pay significantly more upon renewal.

 For example, the Starter plan is available at a discounted rate of just $1.95 a month for the first month.
 However, this increases to $10 a month afterward, which is far from ideal.
 A Starter subscription will give you full access to the website builder and all standard site creation tools.
 You will also have access to hundreds of templates and an extensive stock photo library.

 Upgrading to the Marketing package will cost you $2.95 for the first month (which renews at $15 a month).
 It includes everything in the Starter plan, along with marketing tools such as streamlined business directory listing and site submission to the major search engines.